SChernykh/p2pool/README.md

 Prerequisites: Ubuntu with Docker and Git installed.

-Example of building v4.9 release binaries:
+Example of building v4.15 release binaries:

 ```
-git clone --branch v4.9 --recursive https://github.com/SChernykh/p2pool
+git clone --branch v4.15 --recursive https://github.com/SChernykh/p2pool
-p2pool/scripts/release/build_all.sh v4.9
+p2pool/scripts/release/build_all.sh v4.15
 ```
 The binaries will be created in `p2pool/scripts/release` folder.
-First time you run it, it will take up to several hours to first build the Docker image with all the necessary tools in it.
+The first time you run it, it will take up to several hours to first build the Docker image with all the necessary tools in it.
 Wait until all builds are finished and then run
 ```
 cd p2pool/scripts/release
 ./gen_sums.sh
 ```
 to generate the hash sums and compare them with the official release's hash sums.

+Reproducible builds of (almost) all commits are available [here](https://p2pool.io/builds/).
+These builds use the release build scripts, so they can act as a "latest release" for all means and purposes, but they might be less stable than the official releases.

 ## Donations